Pylons/pyramid/docs/narr/introduction.rst

     def myview(request):
         return {'a':1}

-By configuring your view to use a renderer, you tell Pyramid to use the ``{'a':1}`` dictionary and the specified template to render a response on your behalf.
+By configuring your view to use a renderer, you tell :app:`Pyramid` to use the ``{'a':1}`` dictionary and the specified template to render a response on your behalf.

 The string passed as ``renderer=`` above is an :term:`asset specification`.
-Asset specifications are widely used in Pyramid.
+Asset specifications are widely used in :app:`Pyramid`.
 They allow for more reliable customization.
 See :ref:`intro_asset_specs` for more information.

 Example: :ref:`renderers_chapter`.